 - Whisk together the eggs, cream, Dijon, salt, and pepper.
 Slowly pour over the quiche.
 Bake at 400F for 45 minutes or until the top is puffed and very golden (lightly cover quiche with foil mid-way through cooking if the top starts to get too brown, but full cook-time is important to ensure the crust cooks completely).
 Let the quiche sit for 5-10 minutes before cutting.
 Yield: 8 servings.

-For more Odom recipe inspiration check THIS out.
-And leave me a comment!
+Leave me a comment!
 Otherwise, I’m just talking to myself here.
 Do you love quiche?